 - “Look at a day when you are supremely satisfied at the end.
 It’s not a day when you lounge around doing nothing; it’s when you’ve had everything to do, and you’ve done it.” – Margaret Thatcher

 Get the latest productivity tips sent to your inbox!

 Having someone there to continually motivate and encourage you is half the battle.
 We got you.

 If you could relate to any of the quotes about working too much, then you know it’s time for a reality check.
 Being a workaholic comes with negative side effects.

-Did you know what working too much can cause chronic stress which kills brains cells?
+Did you know that working too much can cause chronic stress, which kills brains cells?
 This takes the word “overkill” literally if you overwork yourself.
 Always be aware of your body and what it’s telling you, even if it’s telling you to stop working or take a break.

 Another side effect of working too much is the loss of quality time.
 Socialization and relationships are an important part of anyone’s life.
 When work gets in the way of that, the effects can be very damaging.
 If your marriage is second to your job, your work might be to blame for that rocky relationship.
 It may be time to evaluate your work ethic both at your job and in your relationships.

 Your hard work ethic merits re-evaluation when your health and relationships pivot toward a detrimentally unhealthy imbalance.
 Realize when your mind and body need to rest and be responsive to your needs.
 Don’t let yourself hit the burnout point.
 Did the quotes and negative side effects of working sound too familiar?

 If you could relate to the quotes about working too much, here are a few ways for you to overcome your work addiction: